 But what happens if something goes wrong?
 I expect you’ll try and claim refunds or make a claim on your holiday insurance because that will cover you.
 Unfortunately, that’s not always the case as you have booked individual elements.
 This could leave you spending more money to resolve the problem.

 We all think that these things will never happen to us but unfortunately, they do.
 For example who could have predicted the Icelandic ash clouds, oil spills in the Gulf or the unseasonal weather in Russia?
 That’s without factors such as industrial action impacting airlines and air traffic control or civil unrest breaking out in countries like Egypt and Ukraine.

 So how can any of these things outside your control impact your holiday plans?
 If we look at the most recent events in Russia for example, which over the winter received almost double the amount of snow and coldest spring since 1998.
 Consequently, this meant that many river sections were still completely frozen for the start of the salmon season and holidays had to be cancelled as it was impossible to fish.

 So what and why is there a difference?
-First, we have to look at what is a ‘DIY holiday’ and what is a ‘packaged holiday’ booked through a tour operator.
-Let me explain the difference.
+First, we have to look at what is a ‘DIY holiday’ and what is a ‘holiday’ booked through a tour operator.

 When something does go wrong?
 Let’s go back to the Russia example with the fishing having to be cancelled due to unseasonal weather.
 The fishing provider offers you either a full refund or the chance to move your holiday to an alternative date.
 But what about the other elements like flights you booked, airport hotels, airport parking, what if you cannot change your dates due to work or family commitments?